bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 By the utterance of this truth, may you always be well.

-At one time, our Protector -- seeing that Moggallāna and Kassapa were sick and in pain -- taught them the seven factors for Awakening.
+At one time, our Protector &ndash; seeing that Moggallāna and Kassapa were sick and in pain &ndash; taught them the seven factors for Awakening.

 They, delighting in that, were instantly freed from their illness.